-Evidence: Charter agreement; Professional development continuum; Collaboration calendar; Board approved budget; Leadership classroom observation log(s) with notes on areas of needed improvement and identification of school resources to address need; Accreditation external report.
+Evidence: Professional Charter development continuum; agreement; Collaboration calendar; Board approved budget; Leadership classroom log(s) with notes on areas of needed improvement identification of school resources to address need; Accreditation external report.

 Financial Goal:

 BCCA's Board of Directors is responsible for ensuring that the school has adequate resources and that they are managed with fiscal integrity and discipline.
 The Board, in partnership with the school administration, will establish an annual fiscal plan in the first year of operation.
 There will be a budget administrator who will manage daily expenditures and publish a monthly variance report.
 This will provide the basis to ensure that the funds are managed in line the budgeted allowances.
 The Board will also ensure that accountability and responsibility are understood and will be monitored.